 Except as used in Section 4 of this act, for purposes of this act, "research" means scientific, systematic study and observation, including basic research or applied research that is in the public interest and that adheres to all other applicable ethics and privacy laws or studies conducted in the public interest in the area of public health.
-Research with personal information that may have been collected from a consumer in the course of the consumer's interactions with a business's service or device for other purposes must be:
+Research with personal information that may have been collected from a consumer in the course of the consumer's interactions with a business's service or device for other purposes must:

-- 1. Compatible with the business purpose for which the personal information was collected; - 2.
-Subsequently pseudonymized and de-identified, or de-identified and in the aggregate, such that the information cannot reasonably identify, relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular consumer; - 3.
-Made subject to technical safeguards that prohibit reidentification of the consumer to whom the information may pertain;
+- 1. Be compatible with the business purpose for which the personal information was collected; - 2.
+Be subsequently pseudonymized and de-identified, or de-identified and in the aggregate, such that the information cannot reasonably identify, relate to, describe, be capable of being

+1 associated with, or be linked, directly or indirectly, to a 2 particular consumer;